jdelrue/info_grid/docs/faq/capacity_contract.md

 # Is there a simple way to explain the 30% capacity rule for farming income?

+## Question

-## Do developers and others who wish to use capacity need to contract with each farm individually (including individual household nodes), or is there (or will there be) a means to automatically contract with appropriate nodes (at a default price)?
+Do developers and others who wish to use capacity need to contract with each farm individually (including individual household nodes), or is there (or will there be) a means to automatically contract with appropriate nodes (at a default price)?
 This would be especially important for mobile apps needing capacity to follow the user.

 ## Answer
 It's 100% automatic.